maiadegraaf/ft_transcendence/README.md

-# FT_Transcendence - Online Pong Game
+# Ft_transcendence - Online Pong Game

 Welcome to ft_transcendence, a unique online platform where you can play the classic game of Pong against players from around the world!
 This web application was created as a part of our project assignment for 42 Intranet.